-Lindblom is the former national co-chair of the Lawyers' Committee for Civil Rights Under Law and she remains active on its Board of Directors.
-In 2009 she was presented with the Whitney North Seymour Award from that organization.
+Lindblom is the former national co-chair of the Lawyers' Committee for Civil Rights Under Law and was a long-time member of its Board of Directors, and in 2009 the Lawyers’ Committee presented her with its Whitney North Seymour Award.
 The Firm has also received awards for pro bono work done by Lindblom and lawyers working with her, including from Common Cause of New York and the American Civil Liberties Union of Louisiana, and she received the Firm's pro bono service award each year since it was instituted until her retirement.
 In 2013, she was selected as a "Top Rated Lawyer" in Appellate Law by The American Lawyer and Corporate Counsel magazine.
 That same year, she was selected to Fortune Magazine's "Women Leaders in the Law."
 She was also repeatedly named a "New York Super Lawyer" in business litigation during the years she was in active commercial practice.
 Lindblom was also the Associate Editor of Courthouses of the Second Circuit, published by the Federal Bar Foundation and Acanthus Press.